 To find out what certain OBD codes mean for your vehicle, select your vehicle manufacturer from the list below:

 - Generic DTC Codes

 - Ford / Lincoln / Mercury

 - Ford Trucks

 - Volkswagon / Audi

 Diagnosing OBD Codes and Repairing Your Vehicle with MyAirbags.com

-If your vehicle is displaying an indicator light on your dashboard, then you may have a faulty part or vehicle component.
+If your vehicle is displaying a check engine light, then you may have a faulty part or vehicle component.
 Avoid paying dealership prices to diagnose and repair your vehicle.
 Just bring your vehicle to MyAirbags’ Greater Atlanta Area shop for swift and expert OBD code diagnosis and repair.